Status Quo Ante Synagogue (Târgu Mureș): Jewish congregation

 The Jewish population played an important role in the development of the city.
 Jews would be found amongst a wide range of professions – editors, merchants, industrialists, bankers, doctors and small scale artisans.
 A youth school was founded in 1880, which moved in 1890 into a house on Horia street.
-During the 19th century, and as part of the Schism in Hungarian Jewry, a majority of the community moved away from orthodox judaism, and adopted the Status Quo Ante monicker – a monicker specifically used by some Jewish communities in Transilvania (traces of which can still be found in parts of Romania, Hungary, Slovakia and the Ukraine).
+During the 19th century, and as part of the Schism in Hungarian Jewry, a majority of the community moved away from Orthodox Judaism, and adopted the Status Quo Ante appellation, which was specifically used by some Jewish communities in Transylvania, as well as other parts of what was then the Kingdom of Hungary.